Tips to create a more effective and efficient virtual team

 March 2020 brought with it a tidal wave of unforeseen changes — to both our workforce and economy.
 Ready or not, a huge number of businesses had to pivot quickly to a 100% work-from-home model to keep their employees safe and their operations moving.

-Now that the dust has settled from the initial shift to working from home, leaders are tasked with determining how to manage their teams efficiently and effectively.
+Now that the dust has settled from the initial shift to working from home, leaders are tasked with determining how to manage their remote employees efficiently and effectively.
 This requires a concerted, strategic approach in both overseeing and communicating with workers.

 The catch?
 Without in-person nonverbal cues, it’s much easier to unintentionally misconstrue the meaning of communications — and, often, harder to resist the temptation to enter into a conflict.